stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 from some far and unillumined spot deeper within the wood of ancient legendry and horror.
 This man, Joseph D. Galvez, I later met and questioned; and he proved distractingly imaginative.
-He indeed went so far as to hint of the faint beating of great wings, and of a glimpse of shining eyes and a mountainous white bulk beyond the remotest trees&mdash;but I suppose he had been hearing too much native superstition.
+He indeed went so far as to hint of the faint beating of great wings, and of a glimpse of shining eyes and a mountainous white bulk beyond the remotest trees--but I suppose he had been hearing too much native superstition.

   Actually, the horrified pause of the men was of comparatively brief duration.